WHAT IS IRON?

 It takes less energy to create iron and steel from recycled iron than from iron ore.
 Using recycled metals also helps mitigate some of the negative effects of the mining process, which is energy- and water-intensive and does lasting damage to the areas surrounding mines.
 The less ore we need to mine, the fewer mines we need and the less damage we do through mining.

-Virtually all metal, including iron, can be recycled over and over again without losing the properties that make it valuable and useful.
+Additionally, virtually all metal, including iron, can be recycled over and over again without losing the properties that make it valuable and useful.
 The only other material that can claim infinite recyclability is glass.
 Other materials, such as plastic, paper, and cardboard, eventually degrade and become useless.